tsulis/Duino-Coin-ESP-Host-WebConfig/README.md

 # Reset Button:
 1. Connect your momentary push button GND to pin D5 (or any pin support external interrupt, addjust your code then).
-2. After success reset settings
+2. After success reset settings AP "DuinoMinerConfig" will show once again.

 # TODO:
 1. Custom Styling